GeorgeMuscat/sshnoop/README.md

 A rewrite of [SSHPry](https://github.com/nopernik/SSHPry) in Rust.

-sshnoop is designed to be used on linux endpoints/servers to read and write to ongoing SSH connections to that machine.
+sshnoop is designed to be a standalone binary that is used on linux endpoints to read and write to ongoing incoming SSH connections.

+The current features allow the user to specify a specific sshd pid, list all valid sshd sessions or automatically connect to the most recent connection.

 Our current testing has been done with root level access.